alifarina/ScalaProject/README.md

 In scala we don't have the concept of static so for the purpose of using global constants we created a Object class.

 ### Concept of Abstract class and overriding it to personalize queries
+Created an abstract class for query builder and used that to create queries.

 ### Operations on collection classes (List , Hashmaps, Arrays)
+Learned syntaxes using HashMaps, List etc, adding and removing values from them

 ### UI by swing library